 Forest School was founded in 1834 as part of the charitable work of a group of local dignitaries and opened the white gates in order to educate 22 boys from the local area.
 In 2020 Forest school began the process of ensuring that girls and boys in the local area continue to be able to access Forest’s education regardless of their background.
-We are relaunching our Bursary programme to ensure that the most in need can access the education we offer.
-Forest school is also launching a Founder’s Day Bursary specifically for vulnerable children with experience of the care system and we are working with partners in social services and the local education authorities to ensure that the most appropriate children access the fund, ensuring Forest for All.
+We relaunched our Bursary programme to ensure that the most in need can access the education we offer.
+Forest School also launched a Founder’s Day Bursary specifically for vulnerable children with experience of the care system and we are working with partners in social services and the local education authorities to ensure that the most appropriate children access the fund, ensuring Forest for All.

 Collaboration strengthens and improves all who participate and at Forest School we encourage and promote collaboration with different organisations.
 Spreading our wings into the local, national and international community to form partnerships with London Academy of Excellence, the Hackney Empire and the Ogden Trust amongst others.

 Forest pupils are global citizens and through Outreach & Partnership opportunities here they visit China and share learning with our partner school in Shanghai, in the same way as they visit local primary schools to work with children on projects across the full range of subjects, opening the white gates to ensure growth both inside and out.

 Pupil involvement is central to all this and we are committed to ensuring that all pupils have the opportunity to participate in Forest in Action the School’s community action programme.
 This year, year 7 committed 3 days to Forest in Action and our older pupils already have a reputation locally for their volunteering as part of the Forest Diploma.